hos-b/sqlgen/docs/README.md

 [sqlgen::Flatten](flatten.md) - How to "inherit" fields from other structs.

-[sqlgen::Literal](literal.md) - How to define fields that only allow for a fixed set of values.

 [sqlgen::Pattern](pattern.md) - How to add regex pattern validation to avoid SQL injection.

 ## Supported databases